+Toward harvest keep an eye out for multicolored asian lady beetle (MALB).
 This normally beneficial insect can become a pest at this time of year by congregating in the clusters at harvest.
+Its primarily been an issue for late harvested varieties.
 The adult beetle releases a noxious chemical when disturbed (such as by harvesting the fruit) and this can taint wine and juice.
 Their populations have been fairly low in recent years although we are overdue for a big year.
 In the past, Lake Erie vineyards and the Niagara Peninsula have been particularly vulnerable.
 Also vineyards near soybeans.
-Keep an eye out for email alerts.
+Keep an eye out for email alerts from your regional grape extension programs.
+The other late-season insect pest we have concerns about is fruit flies, both the invasive spotted wing drosophila and regular vinegar flies.
+Our concern centers on their role in spreading sour rot bacteria.
+There is much research to be done on this topic before we are ready to make concrete management recommendations, however.